FelipeJColon/Projecting_dengue_SEA/README.md

 After running all files you should get the following output

-- `00_year_out_cross_validation.R`: No file will be generated as output.
-It will only print the RMSE values on your screen.
+- `00_blocked_cross_validation.R`: No file will be generated as output.
+Estimated running time: 3 days using a High Performance Computer if you want to run all possible combinations of covariates.
-Estimated running time (3h)

 - `01_Bam_model.R`: an `RDS` file named `bam_model_sea.rds` which includes the model specification.
 Estimated running
 time: 35 minutes.